strongbrewio/strongbrewio.github.io/_posts/2019-05-21-the-injectable-decorator-and-di.md

 Let's try and reason about what happens when we want to get an instance of this `SomeService`.
 First of all, this `SomeService` will need to be registered with Angular so let's assume it is.
 When Angular wants to create this service, it will need to pass it an instance of the `HttpClient`.
 So how can it do that?

 Well, first of all, Angular will need to know which dependency is requested.
 Remember that we use a token to register a dependency?
 Well, with the same token (and this is really important), we can ask Angular for an instance of that dependency.
 So what Angular can do is, by investigating our constructor, it can see that we are requesting a service for the token `HttpClient`.
-And if a service has been registered with that token, Angular will give use it to instantiate the `SomeService` and give us the instance it created.
+And if a service has been registered with that token, Angular will use it to instantiate the `SomeService` and give us the instance it created.

 But wait a minute 🤔, the token we are talking about is a Typescript type.
 And when our code is running in the browser, we are running Javascript.
 And when we transpile from Typescript to Javascript, we lose all the types.
 So how can Angular know what token we are requesting in our constructor???